-In 2013, tax filers reported $9.1 trillion in adjusted gross income (AGI) and claimed $1.1 trillion in personal exemptions (although, as explained below, not all exemptions could be fully utilized to reduce tax liability).
-Filers who owed tax reported $7.7 trillion of that AGI and claimed personal exemptions totaling $637 billion.
+In 2014, tax filers reported $9.7trillion in adjusted gross income (AGI) and claimed $1.1 trillion in personal exemptions (although, as explained below, not all exemptions could be fully utilized to reduce tax liability).

 The value of the personal exemption depends on an individual’s marginal tax rate.
 Think of it as a first tax bracket at a zero rate.
 For instance, a single taxpayer who would otherwise owe 15 percent on his or her first $4,000 of income saves $600, whereas a single taxpayer in a 35 percent bracket saves $1,400.
 Thus, under a progressive income tax, exemptions are worth more to high-income filers than to low-income filers.
 The rate structure itself can, however, be adjusted to compensate for that effect and achieve any desired degree of progressivity.